Azure/azure-webpubsub/docs/specs/1-web-pubsub-service-design-spec.md

    1. Publish messages to a group

 It can also grant or revoke publish/join permissions for a PubSub client:
-   1. Grant/revoke Join/Publish permissions to some specific group or all groups
+   1. Grant Join/Publish permissions to some specific group or to all groups
-   2. Grant/revoke PublishToJoined permission
+   1. Revoke Join/Publish permissions for some specific group or for all groups
-   3. Check if the client has permission to Join/Publish to some specific group
+   3. Check if the client has permission to Join/Publish to some specific group or to all groups

 For public preview, the service provides REST APIs for the server to do connection management: